I am assistant professor at Delft University of Technology (TU Delft), The Netherlands.

 I obtained my bachelor and master degrees in computer science from University of Bologna, also studying one year at the Université Libre De Bruxelles during my Master.
 After obtaining the master degree, I have been working in the industry for one year at Cineca, the largest Italian computing center.

-- The data track paper A Dataset For API Usage, which I co-authored, has been accepted at MSR 2015!
-Congratulations, Anand!
+- Mar 2017: The paper Classifying code comments in Java open-source software systems, which I co-authored, has been accepted at MSR 2017!
+Congratulations, Luca!